 MOSCOW — Curious as to how rich you’ll be?
 Your hands could hold the answer.
-A new study finds a correlation to a person’s wealth and the length of their fingers.
+A new study finds a correlation between a person’s wealth and the length of their fingers.

-The study, conducted at the Higher School of Economics in Russia and published in the journal Economics and Human Biology, found that an adult’s 2D:4D ratio (also known as the digit ratio), or the ratio of their ring finger to their index finger, was linked to their income.
+The study, conducted at the Higher School of Economics in Russia, found that an adult’s 2D:4D ratio (also known as the digit ratio), or the ratio of their ring finger to their index finger, was linked to their income.
 “2D” refers to the second digit, or index finger, and “4D” refers to the ring finger.

 The ratio has been found to be an indicator of a person’s exposure to testosterone during development in the womb.

-Researchers looked at the analyses of nearly 700 men and 900 women, ages 25 to 60, participating in the Russia Longitudinal Monitoring Survey.
+Researchers looked at data from nearly 700 men and 900 women, ages 25 to 60, participating in the Russia Longitudinal Monitoring Survey.
 The survey, conducted annually by the school, monitors “the effects of Russian reforms on the health and economic welfare of households and individuals in the Russian Federation.”
-Each participants 2D:4D ratio was measured and they were polled on their income and financial status.
+Each participant’s 2D:4D ratio was measured and they were polled on their income and financial status.

 “The results of the regression analysis showed a negative correlation between the income and 2D:4D ratios of women.
-In other words, the higher the salary, the lower the ratio,” according to the school.
+In other words, the higher the salary, the lower the ratio,” according to a school release.
 The results were not affected by other factors such as education level, job, or age.

 “What is interesting is that this quantitative association is seen in men as well, though only after taking into account respondents’ level of education,” the release adds, noting that the authors plan to study a potential link between the ratio and one’s academic success and education level.